timklapdor/inhale/README.md

-mediator
+inhale
 ========

+Site developed as a project to use GitHub Pages & Jekyll.

-A medium inspired Jekyll blog theme.
+Site built using mediator a medium inspired Jekyll blog theme.
 The basic idea came from the Ghost theme [Readium 2.0](http://www.svenread.com/readium-ghost-theme/).
 I use mediator on my own blog [The Base](http://blog.base68.com).

 Screenshots